 The advice here is simple - have an amazing party and go crazy!
 I will be on the dance floor - and at the bar - where ever the action is!
 Capturing you and your awesome guests having an amazing time together!

 AFTER YOUR WEDDING!

-We always aim to get a sneak preview image on our FB page or Instagram - or to you via email - around a week or so after your wedding.
+I always aim to get a sneak preview image on our FB page or Instagram - or to you via email - around a week or so after your wedding.
 This means you'll have a professional image to share on your social media if you should choose.
 If we've not managed to do it already, please tag yourselves.
 If you share, we are also glad of a tag.
-If you prefer to keep your photographs from the wedding private, that is no problem, just let us know.
+If you prefer to keep your photographs from the wedding private, that is no problem, just let me know.
 You can find us on Facebook and here on Instagram

 If you bought an album in your collection, once you have your online gallery you can start to choose the images you want to be showcased by selecting them when you log in.
-We'll send you an email that explains the design process and once you are happy with the final layout, we'll order the album that you will love, and moments you can live again and again.
+I'll send you an email that explains the design process and once you are happy with the final layout, I'll order the album that you will love, and moments you can live again and again.

 If you don't initially choose an album package - no worries! you can add an album anytime after your wedding.
 Ideally we would love all our couples to have this perfect memento of their day in an album that is made to be passed around and loved.

 All photographs by David Sterratt Photography